leaderman77/RAG-AcademicSearch/readme2.md

 The choice between models depends on specific use case requirements:

+- Choose **Gemini 2.0 Flash** when:
+  - Maximizing extraction volume is the priority
+  - Good balance between cost and performance is needed
+  - High number of total valid mappings is desired

 - Choose **GPT-4.1-mini** when:
-  - Higher precision is crucial
+  - Higher precision is crucial (highest valid rate at 82.05%)
   - The cost of incorrect mappings is significant
   - Budget constraints are moderate

 - Choose **ChatGPT-4o-latest** when:
-  - Maximizing the total number of valid trait mappings is the priority
+  - High-quality extractions are needed
   - Budget is less constrained
-  - Higher extraction volume is desired
+  - A good balance of precision and recall is desired

 - Choose **GPT-4.1-nano** when:
   - Cost efficiency is the primary concern